Drakaniia/python-automation/README.md

 magic
 ```

-You should see the main menu! 🎉
+You should see the main menu with arrow key navigation! 🎉

 ## Usage 🎯